Sign In Register

 Is Robinson a Good Place to Live?

-Based on current data, Robinson receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Based on current data, Robinson receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
 Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include below-average incomes, high obesity rates.
-Robinson offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Robinson has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs